The Traveling Woman's Guide to Cycle Syncing: Balancing Work, Adventure, and Well-Being

 Following the menstrual phase, the follicular phase starts with a rise in estrogen, leading to increased energy, creativity, and a more adventurous spirit.

-• Travel: This is the perfect time to explore new destinations or undertake challenging activities.
-Whether it’s embarking on a strenuous hike, exploring a bustling city, or starting a new travel blog series, your body and mind are primed for new experiences and high-energy demands.
+• Travel: This is the perfect time to explore new destinations or undertake more challenging activities, such as strenuous hikes, exploring a busy city, or starting a new travel blog series.
+Your body and mind are primed for new experiences and high-energy demands this time of the month, so take advantage of them!
+You'll be a lot more resilient to stressors here, and able to carry more in general.

-• Work: Tap into your heightened creativity and problem-solving abilities.
-Initiate new projects, brainstorm innovative ideas, or tackle the most challenging aspects of your work.
+• Work: In this phase, this is an ideal time to tap into your heightened creativity and problem-solving abilities.
+Initiate new projects, brainstorm innovative ideas, or tackle the most challenging aspects of your work right now.
 If you're a writer, begin drafting new articles; if you're a developer, start a new software project.
+Staying on top of your cycle while traveling means leaning on systems.
+I use tools like ClickUp - part of the same toolkit I rely on as a remote entrepreneur (see my Essential Tools for Remote Entrepreneurs here).

 • Personal Development: Use this energetic phase to expand your skills.
-Attend workshops, take online courses, or engage in creative hobbies that stimulate your mind and align with your professional goals.
+This could look like attending workshops, take online courses, or engage in creative hobbies that stimulate your mind and align with your professional goals.
+While it's generally recommended to to plan new projects in the follicular phase, I personally do this best in the luteal phase.

 3. Ovulatory Phase (Day 15-21): Communication and Collaboration

 During the ovulatory phase, there's a peak in estrogen and testosterone, enhancing communication skills and sociability.
-This is the time for interaction and making connections.
+This is the time for interaction and making connections, and looking and feeling your best.

 • Travel: Engage with others by joining group tours, attending local meetups, or exploring cultural festivals.
 Your charisma and ability to connect are at their peak, making it easier to make new friends and professional contacts.